Myles Turner NBA Preview vs. the Celtics

 Myles Turner Insights vs. the Celtics

+- Turner is averaging 3.9 three-point field goal attempts per game this season, which is 9.6% of his team's attempts from beyond the arc.

-- The Pacers rank 10th in possessions per game with 106.3.
-His opponents, the Celtics, have one of the slowest tempos with 102.1 possessions per contest.
+- Turner's Pacers average 106.1 possessions per game, which ranks 10th among NBA teams, while the Celtics are one of the league's slowest with 102.2 possessions per contest.

-- Defensively, the Celtics are ranked third in the NBA, conceding 110.4 points per game.
+- Allowing 110.1 points per game, the Celtics are the third-ranked team in the NBA defensively.

-- On the boards, the Celtics are ranked 16th in the NBA, conceding 43.3 rebounds per game.
+- Conceding 43.2 rebounds per game, the Celtics are the 14th-ranked squad in the league.

+- The Celtics concede 24.6 assists per game, fifth-ranked in the league.

-- The Celtics are the fifth-ranked team in the NBA, conceding 24.6 assists per game.
+- Allowing 13.7 made 3-pointers per game, the Celtics are the 22nd-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!